fjp/fjp.github.io/collections/_design-patterns/design-patterns.md

 </p>
 {: .notice}

 This principle gives a way to prevent "dependency rot", which happens when using interweaving dependencies between high- and low-level components.
+The principle guides us to put decision making in high-level modules that can decide how and when to call low-level modules.
 With the Hollywood Principle, we allow low-level components to hook themselves into a system, but the high-level components determine when they are needed, and how.
 The low-level never call a high-level component directly.
-Patterns that make use of the Hollywood Principle are: [Factory Method](/design-patterns/factory), [Observer](/design-patterns/observer) and [Template Method](/design-patterns/template-method).
+It gives a technique for creating designs that allow low-level structures to interoperate while preventing other classes from becoming too dependent on them.
+A low-level component is allowd to call a method of a high-level component, for example when using an inherited method up in the hierarchy.
+The goal is to avoid creating explicit circular dependencies between the low-lefvel and the high-level components.

 Like the Dependency Inversion Principle, the Hollywood Principle has the goal of decoupling.
 It provides a technique for building frameworks or components so that lower-level components can be hooked into the computation, but without creating dependencies between the lower-level coponentnts and the hight-level layers.

+Patterns that make use of the Hollywood Principle are: [Factory Method](/design-patterns/factory), [Observer](/design-patterns/observer) and [Template Method](/design-patterns/template-method).

 ## Links